Saturday and Sunday | 11am–4:30pm | Free with General Admission

 Traditionally, baggywrinkle is made from unraveled ropes, but on weekends throughout November, you can come aboard the 1885 tall ship Wavertree and learn to make these important tools from scratch using colorful yarn.
 This fun craft makes for unique maritime-inspired Autumn decoration!

-This family activity is free with General Admission and will be offered on Saturdays and Sundays from November 2 through November 24.
-No registration required.
-Stop by anytime from 11am to 4:30pm to participate in this maritime-inspired experience.
+This family activity will be offered on Saturdays and Sundays from November 2 through November 24.
 Access to Wavertree involves climbing a few stairs, walking up an angled gangway, and descending a few stairs onto the deck.
 The lower decks are accessible via stairs, while the upper deck requires navigating steep ladder-like stairs.

 December 2024: Holiday Collages